-By now most of us have heard about the benefits of eating whole grains.
-Crammed with nutrients, they can help fend off a laundry list of ailments: diabetes, cancer, and heart disease, to name a few.
+Whole grains, crammed with nutrients, can help fend off a laundry list of ailments: diabetes, cancer, and heart disease, to name a few.
 A 2009 study in the European Journal of Clinical Nutrition reported that among 4,200 subjects, those who noshed on the most whole grains were the least likely to pack on unwanted body weight.
 Plus, there are all those complex carbohydrates needed to replace spent energy stores after a big run.

-Few health-savvy runners venture much past brown rice, oats and whole-wheat spaghetti to get their whole-grain fix.
-With so many new and exciting whole-grain choices becoming readily available on store shelves and in bulk bins, why not try one or more of these great grains, each with the goods to fight disease, boost performance and re-stimulate a bored palate?
+Few health-savvy runners venture much past brown rice, oats, and whole-wheat spaghetti to get their whole-grain fix.
+With so many whole-grain choices becoming readily available on store shelves and in bulk bins, why not try one or more of these great grains, each with the goods to fight disease, boost performance, and re-stimulate a bored palate?

 A sacred source of strength and vitality for the ancient Incas, South American quinoa (pronounced keen-wah) has lately enjoyed increasing popularity in the U.S. Grain lovers appreciate that this shining star cooks up in half the time as brown rice (about 10 to 12 minutes) and contains a full complement of essential amino acids, making it a complete protein source for repairing and building lean muscle tissue.

 Gluten-free, nutty-tasting quinoa also contains a wealth of magnesium.
 Often under-consumed, magnesium plays a crucial part in hundreds of biochemical reactions including those involved in normal muscle and nerve function, heart rhythm regulation, bone strengthening and immune defense.
 Quinoa is most often sold in its beige form, but red and black quinoa are also sporadically available.